anyLogistix

 Solution

-• Create two types of vehicles:
+• Create two vehicle types:

 Running the Simulation experiment<